shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## Week 2 Ned Ludd and Fellow Travellers
+## Week 2 Flavours of AI

-In this week, we'll look at the Luddites, and consider the recent deployment of AI across various industries, and also, the hidden humans of AI.
+...culminating in neural networks, transformers, and attention.
+We'll start with the cyberneticists.
+We'll talk about 'intelligence' and what a problem _that_ is.

 ---